Join us to make a real change in YOUR community

 Sharon Full Gospel Church is coming together with other community groups in Pontypool to support a community-led response to the needs faced by residents in our town.

 In a recent Torfaen council survey, residents highlighted their priorities as (1) anti-social behaviour, (2) food poverty, (3) young families at risk, (4) social exclusion and loneliness, and (5) litter and the environment.

-Hope for the Community is a new initiative funded by the National Lottery Community Fund.
-It works alongside, but separately from, the church’s faith work, in partnership with others including Torfaen County Borough Council and Fareshare Cymru.
+Hope for the Community is a new initiative funded by the National Lottery Community Fund, the Garfield Weston Foundation and the Welsh Government’s Integrated Care Fund.
+It works alongside, but separately from, the church’s faith work, in partnership with others including Fareshare Cymru.
 Our volunteers represent every part of our community, from all faiths and none.

 Together we can make our town a safer, cleaner and more equal place to live.

 percent of residents feel safe going out at night

 How You Can Get Involved

 Could you help at our Fareshare hub?
 Unlike a foodbank, anyone can come (no voucher required) and take a bag of groceries.

 Picking up litter, helping at a mother & toddler group, making crafts with the elderly, or supporting Neighbourhood Watch.

 Every penny donated on this page (see link below) supports our community work – “Hope for the Community” which has a separate budget from the church itself.